philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 An approach of attack is to ask how to canonically represent terms.

 An important question is how to store or index terms with variables in them.
-Giving variables explicit names like `foo(X,Y,X)` is base because it is the same thing as `foo(A,B,A)`, but now your index will miss that.
+Giving variables explicit names like `foo(X,Y,X)` is bad because it is the same thing as `foo(A,B,A)`, but now your index will miss that.
 This is the alpha equivalence / dummy index problem.

 There are at least two mechanisms by which to approach this.

 - You can over approximate with an imperfect "shape index". `foo(A,B,A)` can be over approximated by the shape `foo(VAR,VAR,VAR)`, but so can `foo(A,B,B)` or `foo(A,B,C)`.
 - You can uniquely number variables in some traversal order.
-For example a preorder traversal. `foo(A,B,A)`, `foo(X,Y,X)` becomes `foo(Var(0),Var(1),Var(0))`.
+This canonicalizes variables names.
+For example a preorder traversal.
+Both `foo(A,B,A)`, `foo(X,Y,X)` becomes `foo(Var(0),Var(1),Var(0))`.
 This is not information losing.

-Bundling the term shape `foo(VAR,VAR,VAR)` with the vector `[0,1,0]` ia an alternative factoring of this information.
+Bundling the term shape `foo(VAR,VAR,VAR)` next to the vector `[0,1,0]` ia an alternative factoring of this information.
 This is what I chose to go with.
 It is not the unique solution to the problem.

 #### Notes
+This shape abstraction form is also very reminiscent of "co de bruijn" syntax [ Do be do be do.](https://arxiv.org/abs/1611.09259) [hash cons modulo alpha](https://arxiv.org/abs/2105.02856) where they enhance binding sites with maps.
+We are not yet really talking about binding sites, but we will.

-It is also possible to implement this by bundling the tags at some intermediate location.
+It is also possible to bundle the tags at some intermediate location.
 This feels a little bit like we have a special kind of implicit binder out front of the term.
 Note One could also implement lambda terms in the preorder traversal style.
 It is a different style of canonical naming from de Bruijn indices.
 De Bruijn indices seem most related to path indexing, whereas this style is related to discrimination trees.

-I kind of think maybe the first style and defining a `norm_term1(t)` `norm_term2(t,t2)` ... might have been nice.
+I kind of think maybe the first style and defining a `norm_term1(t)` `norm_term2(t,t2)` functors ... might have been nice.
 There is something pleasing about making the union find appear in the same place as the context of the previous post.

 ## Generic Souffle Terms

 As part of this, I really need to be able to count the number of variables in subterms to be able to manipulate the union find.

 I need my terms to support `$Var` constructors.
 I could ask a user (me) to do add this for every datatype of interest, but this is difficult/impossible to do in a generic way with the current state of Souffle foreign functors.
+It is hard to know which constructor is which from the C++ side.
+Perhaps an interface to request this information might help.
+There is an issue for it on the souffle github.

 Instead what I chose to do is build a generic boxed `term` type.
 It supports everything expressible in souffle at the cost of a boxing.
 It would be possible to lower this cost for primitive types by using bit tagging tricks (reserving some bits of RamDomain to tell me if something is a symbol vs number vs unsigned), but I didn't do that for the moment.